Financial Toxicity (Financial Distress) and Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 There have been no randomized clinical trials studying cancer patients and financial toxicity.
 The information in this summary is mainly based on studies that only included patients with certain cancers and survivors, so it may not apply to all cancer patients.

-A number of studies show that cancer patients and survivors are more likely to have financial toxicity than are people without cancer.
+Several studies show that cancer patients and survivors are more likely to have financial toxicity than are people without cancer.

 Cancer is one of the most expensive medical conditions to treat in the United States.
 Cancer patients with health insurance are paying higher premiums than in the past.
 They are also paying more for copayments, deductibles, and coinsurance.